Probing the history of Solar System through the cratering records on Vesta and Ceres

-where $e_{0}=10^{-2}$, $i_{0}=10^{-2}\,rad$ and $X$ is a random number extracted from a uniform distribution with $0 \leq X \leq 1$.
-The radial distribution of the planetesimals has been obtained by assuming the relationship between the mass and the heliocentric distance of the planetesimals described in \cite{cm81} with superimposed a Maxwell-Boltzmann distribution.
-The number surface density in the planetesimals' disk can therefore be expressed as a function of mass and radial distance as
+where $\overline{m}_{p}$ and $m_{0}$ are expressed in $g$, $r$ is expressed in $AU$ and $\beta=1.68$.
+The value $m_{0}$ is the average mass of a planetesimal at $1\,AU$, i.e. $2\times10^{17}$ g.\\ The number surface density in the disk of planetesimals can then be expressed as a function of mass and radial distance as